sshanahin/DaisyDiff/README.md

 This is a maintenance project of DaisyDiff in Java.
 The initial commit is a checkout of version 1.2 of [old DaisyDiff project](https://code.google.com/archive/p/daisydiff).

+Added a simple diff option with included default css for embedded mode

 For more documentation see [daisydiff.github.io](https://daisydiff.github.io/).

 # Standalone usage